-Patrick is Senior Lecturer in Biological and Forensic Anthropology, in the School of Forensic and Applied Sciences, University of Central Lancashire, UK.
+Patrick is Reader in Biological and Forensic Anthropology, in the School of Forensic and Applied Sciences, University of Central Lancashire, UK.
 His broad research interests concern the application of multi-disciplinary forensic sciences (anthropology, archaeology and taphonomy) into current medico-legal practice and the Evolutionary Anthropology of the deep past.
 With over 25 years’ archaeological and palaeoanthropolgical field experience, he has practical and research interests in human evolution during the Lower and Middle Pleistocene, the Earlier and Middle Stone Ages of Africa, and skeletal trauma with an emphasis on inter-personal violence, and in resulting skeletal trauma from sharp, blunt and projectile weapons.
 He is also focussed on understanding and quantifying the effects of burning on bone – from the early hominin use of fire, through funerary ritual and body disposal in archaeological and ethnographic contexts, and in forensic and human identification scenarios.
 Most recently he has been applying forensic taphonomic analyses to fossil assemblages of Australopithecus sediba and Homo naledi to understand patterns of bone breakage and trauma in natural death traps versus deliberate body disposal, and the evolution of hominin mortuary practices.

 Patrick is part of an international team of researchers who discovered the most ancient evidence for cancer and bony tumours yet described in the human fossil record, from two cave sites in South Africa.
 Read the news story here.
-He also had a related article published in The Conversation ‘Fossil evidence reveals that cancer in humans goes back 1.7 million years’

 PhD Biological Anthropology, University of Liverpool, 2004